harmony-one/x/progress/julia-nai.md

+2023-10-20 Fri: I built the edge build locally by resolving the missing AppConfig with the help of Aaron.
+Aaron also walked me through verifying and deploying the app to testflight (which I am now able to do with my credentials -- the most recent version of Ask Eve was deployed by me).
+I have started remaking Yuriy’s emotion build demo in swift.

 2023-10-19 Thu: Focused on collaborating with Yuriy to integrate the emotion build into the project.
 Yuriy is currently developing the application using React and hosting it as a web app on yuriy.x.country, and I am working on the cross platform react + expo stack to easily bring the app to iOS.

 2023-10-18 Wed: [Updated iOS app](https://github.com/harmony-one/x/commit/6c05a2aa64eb1b86b608124839631eba11026bd2) to display all available voices on device that the user can pick from (ie. native and user-downloaded) and added an icon.
 Assisted Theo F in loading app; he was able to confirm that downloaded premium and enhanced voices are accessible to apps.
 I will be investigating the best workflow to have the user download recommended voices.